brageaasen/brageaasen/README.md

 - 🌎 I'm from Norway
 - 👨🏻‍💻 Love programming and gaming
 - 🧠 Love sharing knowledge
-- 🌌 Passionate about the sky
-- ✈️ Traveling is one of my favorite hobbies
 - 📧 Reach me via brageaasen@hotmail.com

 <br>